dwilson-usgs/network-QC/README.md

 optional arguments:
 ```
    -h, --help      show this help message and exit
-   -nets NETS      Networks for analysis
+   -nets NETS      Networks for analysis (required)
-   -stas STAS      Stations for analysis
+   -stas STAS      Stations for analysis (default is *)
-   -chans CHANS    Channels for analysis
+   -chans CHANS    Channels for analysis (default is LH*)
    -minlat MINLAT  Min Latitude for QC
    -maxlat MAXLAT  Max Latitude for QC
    -minlon MINLON  Min Longitude for QC